 1 that, for the purpose of radiocommunications, a sub-orbital flight is described as an intentional flight of a vehicle expected to reach the upper atmosphere with a portion of its flight path that may occur beyond the major portion of the Earth’s atmosphere without completing a full orbit (see No. 1.184) around the Earth, before returning back to the surface of the Earth, and a sub-orbital vehicle is a vehicle executing a sub-orbital flight;

-2 that stations on board sub-orbital vehicles should be considered as earth stations or aircraft stations and may operate in the AM(R)S, MSS, RNSS and other potential services, and No. 4.4 shall be applied when stations on board sub-orbital vehicles in some above services operate beyond the major portion of the atmosphere;
+2 that sub-orbital vehicles may use earth stations or aircraft stations and corresponding radio services for the entire duration of flight;

-3 that, when operating in the aeronautical mobile (R) service, stations on sub-orbital vehicles are subject to the same technical and regulatory conditions asaircraft stations operating in the applicable frequency bands and shall cause no more interference than conventional aircraft stations;
+3 that, when operating in the major portion of the Earth’s atmosphere, stations on sub-orbital vehicles are subject to the same technical and regulatory conditions as conventional earth/aircraft stations operating in the applicable frequency bands and shall cause no more interference than conventional earth/aircraft stations;

-4 that, when operating in the mobile-satellite service or radionavigation-satellite service, stations on board sub-orbital vehicles are subject to the same technical and regulatory conditions as earth stations operating in the applicable frequency bands and shall cause no more interference than conventional earth stations,
+4 that, when operating beyond the major portion of the Earth’s atmosphere, stations on board sub-orbital vehicles shall not cause harmful interference to, and shall not claim protection from, space stations or terrestrial stations or earth stations operating in the same and adjacent frequency bands,

-Reasons: This action clarifies that stations on board sub-orbital vehicles may be terrestrial stations (RR No. 1.62) and earth stations (RR No. 1.63) and the aeronautical mobile (R) service, mobile-satellite service, radionavigation-satellite service can be used.
-According to existing Radio Regulations, the stations onboard sub-orbital vehicles may have to operate under RR No. 4.4 when in space and relevant sharing and compatibility studies when operation in space have not been carried out at this stageMoreover, the stations shall not impose any new constraints on applications of the same service and other radiocommunication services.
+Reasons: This action clarifies that stations on board sub-orbital vehicles may be aircraft stations (RR No. 1.83) and earth stations (RR No. 1.63) and corresponding radio services can be used Given that relevant sharing and compatibility studies have not been carried out in this study cycle, the existing space service in the same and adjacent frequency bands shall be protected when stations on board sub-orbital vehicle operate beyond the major portion of the Earth’s atmosphere.
+Moreover, the stations on board sub-orbital vehicle shall not impose any new constraints on applications of the same service and other radiocommunication services.

 Note – The remaining elements are common to all approaches: